marek-carlisle/chatspace-solo-project/README.md

 });
 ```

-However, the secrets are not protected by this middleware!
-When you have protected them correctly, someone visiting `http://localhost:5000/api/secrets` should get a `403` or `forbidden` error instead of seeing the secrets.
+- [ ] An unauthenticated user visiting `http://localhost:5000/api/secrets` should get a `403` or `forbidden` error instead of seeing the secrets.

-A user like `Admiral Greer` with password `tuna` should still be able to visit `http://localhost:3000/#/secrets` to see all of the secrets.
+- [ ] A user like `Admiral Greer` with password `tuna` should still be able to visit `http://localhost:3000/#/secrets` to see all of the secrets.

 ### No Secrets Above Clearance Level (Authorization)

+> Task: When authenticated, a user should only see secrets with a `secrecy_level` that is equal or less than the user's `clearance_level`.

-A user like `Captain Borodin` with password `shark` is be able to visit `http://localhost:3000/#/secrets` to see all of the secrets!
+A user like `Captain Borodin` with password `shark` is be to visit `http://localhost:3000/#/secrets` to see all of the secrets!
 That's no good!
 There's a secret in there that calls him weird!

-With authenticated, a user should only see secrets with a `secrecy_level` that is equal or less than the user's `clearance_level`.
-This is called authorization.
-Authentication is, "You are someone, and you are who you say you are."
-Authorization is, "You have permission to see this!"

-In `user.strategy.js`, we deserialize the user, which means we get information about the user on the server side.
-Just like `req.body` is something we have access to anywhere, `req.user` is also something we will now have access to anywhere as well!
-However, we're missing a critical piece of information.
-Instead of the query `'SELECT id, username FROM person WHERE id = $1'`, we also now need to include their `clearance_level`.
-If you have done that correctly, you should now be able to log `req.user` and see the clearance level inside of secrets GET request in `secrets.router.js`.
+You should see the clearance level in the console log inside of secrets GET request in `secrets.router.js`.
 Now fix the query in `secrets.router.js` so that it uses the clearance level to determine which secrets to return.

-A user like `Captain Borodin` with password `shark` should no longer be able to see any secrets above his `clearance_level` which is `10`.
+- [ ] A user like `Captain Borodin` with password `shark` should no longer be able to see any secrets above his `clearance_level` which is `10`.

-A user like `Admiral Greer` with password `tuna` should still be able to visit `http://localhost:3000/#/secrets` to see all of the secrets.
+- [ ] A user like `Admiral Greer` with password `tuna` should still be able to visit `http://localhost:3000/#/secrets` to see all of the secrets.

 ## Stretch Goals